Sinf-e-Aahan: Episodes 16 – 20

-Taimur’s mother at dinner with Usama, Kiran & their daughter Mahnoor, sees how the little girl stresses on the importance of having salad more than the meal itself and it reminds her that Taimur was exactly the same – so his daughter is a ‘chip off the old block’.
+Taimur's mother at dinner with Usama, Kiran and their daughter Mahnoor, sees how the girl stresses on the importance of having salad more than the meal itself and it reminds her that Taimur was exactly the same – so his daughter is a ‘chip off the old block’.
 Every time anyone mentions Taimur (even if it is his mother), Kiran breaks out into tears and thus she tells Usama not to mention Taimur in front of her to his mother, to which Usama says that no one can stop a grieving mother from talking about her martyred son.
 Room-mates change again at PMA and this time Mahjabeen is paired up with Rabia.
-Now every time Rabia & Mahjabeen face each other, flashbacks emerge referring to the reason behind their fall out as friends.
+Now every time Rabia and Mahjabeen face each other, flashbacks emerge referring to the reason behind their fall out as friends.
 We are told that since a very long time Rabia had in her mind Mahjabeen (who was her best friend since childhood) as a perfect life partner for her elder brother - SSG Commando Capt.
-Daniyal (Usman Mukhtar), and it appeared very evidently that Daniyal & Mahjabeen were headed exactly towards this.
-However, once as Rabiya went to Mahjabeen’s house, she overheard Mahjabeen talking to her cousin Kumail about how much he loves her.
-That changed Rabia’s decision and she decided that if someone else likes Mahjabeen, then maybe matchmaking her for Daniyal wouldn't be a good idea, so without telling Mahjabeen, Rabia’s family found another suitable match for Daniyal.
+Daniyal, and it appeared very evidently that Daniyal and Mahjabeen were headed exactly towards this.
+However, once as Rabiya went to Mahjabeen's house, she overheard Mahjabeen talking to her cousin Kumail about how much he loves her.
+That changed Rabia's decision and she decided that if someone else likes Mahjabeen, then maybe matchmaking her for Daniyal wouldn't be a good idea, so without telling Mahjabeen, Rabia's family found another suitable match for Daniyal.
 Mahjabeen found out when she saw the engagement invitation cards.
 Of course, Mahjabeen felt betrayed and heartbroken, because no matter how aristocratic Mahjabeen was, she would cherish the idea of being her best friend's sister-in-law.
 So Mahjabeen in revenge made up a phoney story that Rabia was under medical treatment for ‘Bi-polar Disorder’ and she is not suitable for her cousin Capt.
-Nasar who was already Rabia’s fiancé.
-Consequently Nasar, after making a decision purely on rumour & hear-say, broke up the engagement.
+Nasar who was already Rabia's fiancé.
+Consequently Nasar, after making a decision purely on rumour and hear-say, broke up the engagement.